jewel/clearskies/protocol/core.md

 it, but they do not give it to read-only peers.
 It will be referred to as the read-write PSK.
 Details of communication encryption will come later.

+The SHA256 of the read-write PSK is called the share ID.
+This is used to locate other peers of the share.

 A 4096-bit RSA key should be generated for the share.
 It will be used to digitally sign some messages to stop read-only shares from pretending to be read-write shares.

-The original read-write peer should also create some keys to support read-only peers.
-The read-only PSK and read-only RSA key should be of the same size as the read-write keys.

-Another 128-bit PSK and 4096-bit RSA key should be generated.
-These are the read-only PSK and the read-only RSA key.
+More keys should be generated for the other access levels:

+* A 128-bit read-only PSK
+* A 4096-bit read-only RSA key
-A final 128-bit PSK should be generated.
-This is the untrusted PSK.
+* A 128-bit untrusted PSK

 Once generated, all keys are saved to disk.

-The SHA256 of the read-write PSK is called the share ID.
-This is used to locate other peers of the share.

 Passphrase